ASKurz/Experimental-design-and-the-GLMM/sketches/Allen---Evans--2001-.md

 ### The one-hot model.

-Next we consider a closely-related version fo the model inspired by our friends in the machine-learning community, which follows the basic form
+Next we consider a closely-related version of the dummy model, inspired by our friends in the machine-learning community, which follows the basic form

 $$
 \\begin{align\*}